-Courgettes are growing like crazy in the UK at the moment and my dad keeps brining his crop to me.
+Courgettes are growing like crazy in the UK at the moment and my dad keeps bringing his crop to me.
 I’ve made courgette soup and ratatouille so now I’m moving on to Toori or Courgette Curry.
 It’s not to everyones taste, but we love pretty much any vegetable curry in this house so I thought I’d share this recipe with you.
-If you hop over to my Instagram account you’ll see a haphazard video showing you the different stages of cooking.
-Enjoy!

 Toori (Courgette Curry)